Here is a bash script I have written which automates submissions to daily tournaments from home machines, without using Compute

 LASTDAY=Fri

-HRS=13 # hours in UTC to be checking from
+HRS=13 # hours in UTC activations for daily tournament runs

-NAPI=/home/l/.local/bin/numerapi # absolute path/name of fully installed numerapi CLI (python) script (from numerai.ai)
+# absolute path/name of fully installed numerapi CLI (python) script

 LOG=cronlog # main log file